-Professor Jessica Kiser is the Associate Dean for Faculty Research & Development and the Director of the Gonzaga Wine Institute.
-Professor Kiser teaches various courses concerning Property, Business, and Intellectual Property Law and her research focuses on intellectual property law, especially as it relates to emerging technologies, brand development, and contractual relationships.
+Professor Jessica Kiser is the Director of the Gonzaga University Wine Institute and an Associate Professor at Gonzaga Law School.
+Professor Kiser teaches various courses including Property, Business Associations, Agency and Noncorporate Entities, Advanced Trademarks and Unfair Competition Law, Intellectual Property, and International and Comparative Intellectual Property.
+Her research focuses on intellectual property law, especially as it relates to trademarks, brand development and contractual relationships.
 Before joining the Gonzaga faculty, Professor Kiser practiced law as a member of the Transactional Intellectual Property group in Kirkland & Ellis LLP’s New York City office.
 This work focused on transactions involving intellectual property and technology, including licensing, settlement, development, manufacturing, and distribution agreements, as well as product acquisitions, mergers and acquisitions, private equity investments and restructuring matters where intellectual property and technology were of significant importance.

 Brands as Copyright, 61 Villanova L. Rev. 1 (2016).